Juniper Networks Overview

 About Juniper Networks

 We exist to solve the world’s most challenging problems in networking technology.
 We bring simplicity to networking with products, solutions, and services that connect the world.

-After some discouraging responses from venture capitalists, Sindhu managed to secure financing for his company, and Juniper Networks was incorporated on February 6, 1996, in California.
-Instead of starting small like many startups, Juniper Networks decided upon what would become its signature approach to tackle the toughest problem and solve it once.
+After some discouraging responses from venture capitalists, Sindhu secured financing for his company, and Juniper Networks was incorporated on February 6, 1996, in California.
+Instead of starting small like many startups, Juniper Networks decided upon its signature approach to tackle the toughest problem and solve it once.

 Juniper Networks went public on June 25, 1999.
 It was one of the most successful initial public offerings in history.
 Since this auspicious beginning, Juniper Networks has continued to grow and innovate, releasing new products, developing new technologies based on customers’ needs, and remaining at the forefront of high-performance networking.